taniydv/RISC-V-tapeout-Program-Week-4/README.md

                * NMOS works in three regions: Cutoff, Resistive or linear, Saturation

                * Cutoff region: The cutoff region is the “OFF” state of an NMOS transistor — no current flows from drain to source because the channel has not yet formed.
-Here Vgs<Vt).
+Here Vgs-Vt<0).

        <img width="788" height="693" alt="Screenshot 2025-10-17 073959" src="https://github.com/user-attachments/assets/53eb7496-2cdb-49ba-bbc5-6edd4c4c6982" />